annah11/A2SV-Project-phase/Task8/README.md

 ### 📆 Usage

-Go to /login to access the custom login form.
+1.**Go to /login to access the custom login form.

-Enter valid credentials (email + password).
+2.**Enter valid credentials (email + password).

-If successful, the user is redirected to /posts.
+3.**If successful, the user is redirected to /posts.

-If tokens expire, the app automatically refreshes them using the backend's /refresh endpoint.
+4.**If tokens expire, the app automatically refreshes them using the backend's /refresh endpoint.
 ### 🛡️ Authentication Flow
-signIn('credentials') sends email/password to the backend.
+1.**signIn('credentials') sends email/password to the backend.

-Backend responds with accessToken, refreshToken, and expiry.
+2.**Backend responds with accessToken, refreshToken, and expiry.

-Tokens are saved to the NextAuth JWT.
+3.**Tokens are saved to the NextAuth JWT.

-Access tokens are refreshed silently before expiry via the backend.
+4.**Access tokens are refreshed silently before expiry via the backend.

-Session info is available via useSession().
+5.**Session info is available via useSession().

 ---